 As your woodworking skill increases, you might feel the need to mill your lumber.
 Not only does milling your lumber give you the precise pieces you need for your unique projects, but it’s also a money-saver.
 Essentially, milling your lumber is an investment where your returns are in the form of money saved by avoiding overpriced boards from retailers.

-One of the most crucial tools needed to produce your own boards is a jointer – a tool with an upward-facing cutterhead that flattens faces and squared edges of boards.
+One of the most crucial tools needed to produce your boards is a jointer – a tool with an upward-facing cutter head that flattens the faces and squared edges of boards.
 If you’re looking to save some on some floor space, then consider getting a benchtop jointer.